omnius45467/geekwise-alexa-course/src/app/markdown/day_3/day_3.md

 A skill is essentially a set of callbacks that send json back and forth between a server and the Alexa enabled device.

-#### Step by Step

-1. To start developing a skill you will need to log into your AWS account that you created on the first day.
-2. Click on the lambda section on the homepage.
-3. On the nxt screen create a Lambda function.
-4.

 #### Example Skill from AWS Lambda